Frequently Asked Questions...FAQ...FAQ...FAQ...FAQ...FAQ...FAQ...FAQ...FAQ.........

 Q. How many boys go on each trip?

 A. That varies by trip and there's no hard-set minimum or maximum.
-We've taken trips with as few as six boys and as many as 19.
-On second thought, I imagine 19 is about the maximum we could take.
+We've taken trips with as few as five boys and as many as 33.
+On second thought, I imagine 33 is about the maximum we could take, but generally speaking, 10-12 is a good number.

 Q. Will my son fit in?